AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 ```

 The `aggregate` method is called whenever the _policy_ is satisfied.
 It gets a map with all the declared QualityObjects.
 It is expected to return a new Quality based on the inputs.

+## Naming convention

+We apply a naming convention for Task, Check and Aggregator names, i.e. how they are named in QCDB, not their class names.
+Here are the rules:
+- minimally describe the scope of the task/check
+- do not add detetor code, it will be there anyway in the QCDB path.
+If an actor processes data from a different detector/subsystem, it is allowed to add its code
+- do not add "QC", it is obvious it is QC
+- do not add "Task" or "Check", process names are marked as such and corresponding objects go to "MO" and "QO" directories
+- do not add "sync", "async" or "mc", it is obvious from the context we run QC and we use a correct path prefix in QCDB
+- ideally use less than 16 characters, which is the limit of data description in DPL.

+Good name examples are "Tracks", "Clusters", "PID", "Cells".
+In case that a QC config file include multiple detectors, possibly with the same task names, one can add the `taskName` parameter in the body of a task configuration structure to use the preferred name and change the root key to a unique id, which shall be used only for the purpose of navigating a configuration file.

 ## Committing code